Deal alert! Northwest, our favorite company, is forming

 Special offer: If you hire Northwest to form your LLC ($39 + state fee), they’ll include their Registered Agent service free for the 1st year.

 3. District of Columbia LLC Articles of Organization

 To start your LLC, you will file the District of Columbia Articles of Organization (Form DLC-1).

 District of Columbia LLC filing fee: $99 (one-time fee)

 Check out LLC Cost in District of Columbia for more info.

 Method of filing: You can form an LLC in the District of Columbia online or by mail.

 Our recommendation: We prefer the online filing as the approval time is much faster and the process is easier.

 Approval time: Your District of Columbia LLC will be approved in 5 business days when you file online.
-If you file by mail, it will take 15 business days for approval.
+If you file by mail, it will take 2-4 weeks (plus mail time) for approval.

 Note: Filing times may take longer due to the current global situation and government delays.
 Please see how long does it take to get an LLC in the District of Columbia.